-The Harley-Davidson Twin Cam V-twin motor marked a great leap forward for the motor company in refinement and performance in 1999.
-Unlike the Evolution motor of the 1980s, or the Shovelhead, or the Panhead, the Twin Cam shared almost no parts or specifications with the original Harley OHV motor of the 1930s, the Knucklehead.
-It is said that of the hundreds of parts in each motor, just 18 part numbers were shared between the Twin Cam and the motor it replaced.
+When Harley-Davidson released its twin cam V-twin motor in 1999, it represented a huge leap forward for the company.
+Thart's because the Twin Cam shared almost no parts or specifications with the original Harley OHV motor of the 1930s, the Knucklehead.
+Indeed, just 18 part numbers were shared between the Twin Cam and the motor it replaced.
 The Haynes Twin Cam Manual covers all models from 1999-2010.

 In order to quiet things down (to meet government noise regulations), and improve the pushrod geometry, the single, central, gear driven cam was replaced by two cams, one at the bottom of each cylinder, and driven by chains.
 That last "feature" would prove to be one of the Twin Cam motor's major failings over the years, as the chain tensioner was not up to the job and need to be inspected every 15,000 miles, or replaced with an upgraded tensioner system or gear driven cams.